HOME | CONTACT US | DONATE LoginLOGIN Ask the RabbiASK THE RABBI

 Every 28 years the sun returns to the exact position, at the same time of the week, that it occupied at the time of its creation—at the beginning of the fourth day of creation.
 A special blessing – called Birkat Hachamah, "the sun blessing" – is recited to mark this event.

-This year we will perform this special mitzvah on the morning of April 8 (the morning before Passover).
+The last time we performed this special mitzvah was on the morning of April 8, 2009 (the morning before Passover).

 The existence of nearly all life on Earth is fueled by light from the sun.
 Every morning without fail, the sun rises in the east and bathes us with its sustaining rays, causing flora to grow and, through the process of photosynthesis, providing oxygen for all fauna.